 The information in your genes is passed on (inherited) from both your mother and your father.
-And, you can pass this information on to your children, both your daughters and sons.
+And, you can pass this information on to your children (both your daughters and sons).

 Learn more about inherited gene mutations.

 BRCA1/2 mutations can be passed to you from either parent and can affect the risk of cancers in both women and men.

 Data not available

-Caucasian (non-Ashkenazi Jewish)
+White (non-Ashkenazi Jewish)

-Adapted from National Cancer Institute materials [26-27].
+Adapted from National Cancer Institute materials and Malone et al. [27,176].

-Men who have a BRCA1 mutation may also be at increased risk of breast cancer, but this link is less clear .
+Men who have a BRCA2 mutation have an increased risk of breast cancer [28-29,30,37].

 Learn more about breast cancer in men.

-BRCA1/2 carriers may also have an increased risk of pancreatic cancer and some second primary cancers (new cancers that develop after a first breast cancer) .
+BRCA1/2 carriers also have an increased risk of pancreatic cancer and some second primary cancers (new cancers that develop after a first breast cancer) .